What to Do This Minute for a Calmer Fall and Winter, According to Professional Organizers

 RELATED: 7 Steps to a Successful Closet Purge

 Put Out-of-Season Items in Storage

 To save time and maximize your space, your closet should have only in-season items stashed in it.
 Store out-of-season items in labeled bins, then swap those items with what's in your closet when a new season rolls around, suggests Ría Safford, of RíOrganize.

 Focus on Space-Saving Solutions

 Once you’ve cleared out unused items from the previous season and tucked warm-weather clothing away, it’s time to bring out the sweaters, coats, scarves, and more—items that tend to be much larger, physically, than their spring and summer counterparts.

-To add extra space for your fall and winter things, Kitt suggests taking advantage of vertical space, especially in apartments and other smaller spaces.
+To add extra space for your fall and winter things, Kitt suggests taking advantage of vertical space, especially in apartments or smaller homes.
 “Get beautiful hooks that can hold bulkier coats,” she says.
 “Those won’t look like an eyesore hanging in the middle of your apartment.”

 Simplify Your School Morning Routine

 For starters, make sure that the everyday essentials your kids need to get ready in the morning are easily accessible, from their toothbrushes to the clothes they're wearing that day.
 "Maybe lower their closet bars so that they’re able to get themselves dressed in the morning if they’re younger," says Safford.

 If packing lunches tends to slow you down, consider setting up an assembly line of sorts so everything you need—plastic bags, ready-to-go snack packs, sandwich supplies, and so on—is grouped together, she adds.